boot Düsseldorf sets new attendance records

 Havyard designs a purpose built vessel for ESVAGT to meet the needs of the wind energy sector

-There is an expected NOK 1000 billion investment within offshore wind power in Europe alone.
+There is an expected NOK 1000 billion investment within offshore wind energy in Europe alone.
 In addition, there is an increasing number of ocean windfarms around the globe.
 Farms are also increasingly further away from shore compared to previously.
 As a result, purpose-built vessels are needed.
 The equipment package includes DE propulsion system from Norwegian Electric Systems AS.

 “We have developed a vessel that has met requirements from both shipowner and the operator of the vessel.
 We have balanced technical aspects with commercial requirements, and as such, we have been able to win this contract in a tough and competitive market.
 The vessel is due to be delivered to ESVAGT in August 2019, and will enter a contract with the Danish wind power company MHI Vestas and serve in the OWF Deutsche Bucht field”, says Sales Director Gisle Vinjevoll Thrane of Havyard Design & Solutions.